Postural orthostatic tachycardia syndrome: Treatment

 Despite numerous therapeutic interventions proposed for the management of POTS, none have received approval from the U.S. Food and Drug Administration (FDA) specifically for this indication, and no effective treatment strategies have been identified that would have been confirmed by large clinical trials.

 POTS treatment involves using multiple methods in combination to counteract cardiovascular dysfunction, address symptoms, and simultaneously address any associated disorders.
 For most patients, water intake should be increased, especially after waking, to expand blood volume (reducing hypovolemia).
 Eight to ten cups of water daily are recommended.
 Increasing salt intake, by adding salt to food, taking salt tablets, or drinking sports drinks and other electrolyte solutions, is an effective way to raise blood pressure by helping the body retain water.
-Different physicians recommend different amounts of sodium to their patients.
 Combining these techniques with gradual physical training enhances their effect.
 In some cases, when increasing oral fluids and salt intake is not enough, intravenous saline or the drug desmopressin is used to help increase fluid retention.

 Large meals worsen symptoms for some people.
 These people may benefit from eating small meals frequently throughout the day instead.
 Alcohol and food high in carbohydrates can also exacerbate symptoms of orthostatic hypotension.
 Excessive consumption of caffeine beverages should be avoided, because they can promote urine production (leading to fluid loss) and consequently hypovolemia.
 Exposure to extreme heat may also aggravate symptoms.

 Prolonged physical inactivity can worsen the symptoms of POTS.
 POTS may be caused or exacerbated by deconditioning.
 Techniques that increase a person's capacity for exercise, such as endurance training or graded exercise therapy, can relieve symptoms for some patients.
 Exercise programs may be very effective and can lead to symptom improvement in some people with POTS, but should not be used for patients who also have ME/CFS.
 Aerobic exercise performed for 20 minutes a day, three times a week, is sometimes recommended for patients who can tolerate it.
 Exercise may have the immediate effect of worsening tachycardia, especially after a meal or on a hot day.
 In these cases, it may be easier to exercise in a semi-reclined position, such as riding a recumbent bicycle, rowing, or swimming.
 Although exercise may be difficult initially, it may become progressively easier as physical conditioning improves.

 When changing to an upright posture, finishing a meal, or concluding exercise, a sustained hand grip can briefly raise the blood pressure, possibly reducing symptoms.
 Compression garments can also be of benefit by constricting the blood vessels with external body pressure.

-Aggravating factors include exertion (81%), continued standing (80%), heat (79%), and after meals (42%).